linkedweb/django_react_deployment/README.md

     usermod -aG sudo your-username

-Next you want to grab your ssh key, to do this do one of the following:
+Next you want to grab your ssh key, if you don't have it copied, then do one of the following:

--   In your local terminal run: cat ~/.ssh/id_rsa_do.pub
+-   Go in your local terminal and copy the output from running:

+    cat ~/.ssh/id_rsa_do.pub

 -   Or go into digitalocean, then settings, then security, and from there you'll see your ssh keys where you can click more, then edit to see the ssh key and copy it

 Once you've copied your ssh key, go back into your digitalocean server where you're logged in as the root user.